 Several substances are used as alternative binders to CTPHT for clay targets in the EU.
 While these alternatives typically have lower concentrations of PAHs than CTPHT, many also contain PAHs.
-Alternatives with very low PAH-content and PAH-free alternatives are also available.
+Alternatives with very low PAHs-content and PAHs-free alternatives are also available.
 In order to ensure a high protection of human health and the environment in the EU and avoid regrettable substitution, the Commission requested ECHA on 2 July 2021 to prepare an Annex XV restriction dossier on substances containing PAHs in clay targets for shooting complementary to, and incorporating, an Article 69(2) restriction proposal for CTPHT in clay targets.

-ECHA (hereafter referred to as the Dossier Submitter) concluded that the use of PAHcontaining binders in clay targets poses an EU-wide risk that is not adequately controlled.
+ECHA (hereafter referred to as the Dossier Submitter) concluded that the use of PAHscontaining binders in clay targets poses an EU-wide risk that is not adequately controlled.
 This applies equally to clay targets containing CTPHT and to those produced with alternative binders that also contain PAHs.

-Based on the available information on alternatives and an analysis of the socio-economic impacts of a series of different restriction options underpinned by different concentration limits of PAHs in clay targets, the Dossier Submitter proposes to restrict the placing on the market and use in shooting of clay targets containing more than 0.005 % by weight of the sum of the concentrations of 18 indicator PAHs.
+Based on the available information on alternatives and an analysis of the socio-economic impacts of a series of different restriction options underpinned using different concentration limits of PAHs in clay targets, the Dossier Submitter proposes to restrict the placing on the market and use in shooting of clay targets containing more than a 0.005 % by weight of the sum of the concentrations of 18 indicator polycyclic aromatic hydrocarbons (PAHs).

-The proposed restriction is both effective in reducing the releases with a reduction of at least 99.3 % of the baseline releases, and cost-effective, with total costs of $\in$ 3.6 million per year, a C/E -ratio of 13.5 $\in$ /kg and marginal abatement cost of 130 $\in$ /kg.
+The proposed restriction is both effective in reducing the risk (with a reduction of at least 99.3 % of the baseline releases) and cost-effective (with total costs of $3.6 \\in$ million per year, C/E -ratio of $13.5\\in$ /kg and marginal abatement cost at $130\\in$ /kg).

-The proposed restriction option is practical and monitorable.
-The hazardous properties of the binders are due to the presence of PAHs.
-Because there are very many PAHs and their presence in the binders is variable, it is practical to base a limit on measurable and well-known PAHs that serve as indicators for the presence of other PAHs.
+The proposed restriction is practical and monitorable.
+As there are very many different PAHs and their presence in the binders is variable, it is practical to base the conditions of the restriction on the concentration of a suite of measurable and well-known PAHs that serve as indicators for the presence of other PAHs.
 Consequently, limiting the concentration of these 18 indicator PAHs in clay targets also limits the concentration of other PAHs in clay targets.
-To further support the practicality, the proposed restriction option is aligned with the rules of the International Sport Shooting Federation (ISSF), which impose a limit of 0.005 % w/w for the sum of 18 indicator PAHs in clay targets for their competitions.
-The Dossier Submitter considers that calibration standards and analytical methods are readily available for the targeted 18 PAHs.
-Clay targets can be bought from the markets and sampled.
+To facilitate the practicality of the restriction, the suite of indicators is aligned with existing rules of the International Sport Shooting Federation (ISSF) for clay targets used in their competitions; which impose a concentration limit of 0.005 % w/w for the sum of 18 indicator PAHs.
+Calibration standards and analytical methods for enforcement are readily available for the indicator PAHs.
+Clay targets can be purchased from the markets and sampled to monitor risk reduction.